chafan-dev/chafan-pwa/README.md

 # Open https://localhost:8080
 ```

-### Vercel builds
+### Preview builds

-`master` branch is continuously integrated to https://chafan-frontend-git-master-chafan.vercel.app which uses
+`master` branch is continuously integrated to https://chafan-test.netlify.app which uses
 a test-only API server at http://chafan-test.herokuapp.com/ that runs the same code as production server.

-You need to ask @izgzhen for an invitation link to sign up for a account.
-When signing up, you need to flow
+You need to ask @izgzhen for an invitation link to sign up for a test account.
+When signing up, you need to follow
-normal registration flow but you don't have to fill in a correct verification code for email verification
+normal registration flow, but you don't have to fill in a correct verification code for email verification
 (just fill in a few random numbers).

-Other Vercel branch preview builds will use the same test API server as well.
+Any PR against `master` will have a Netlify preview build that uses the same test API server as well.

 ### Analyze production build